SA6HBR/MeshcoreGnuRadio/README.md

 ## Dependency licenses

-This project itself is licensed under GPL-3.0 (see `LICENSE`).
+This project itself is licensed under GPL-3.0.
 The tools and protocol it depends on are licensed separately, and any redistribution needs to respect those terms too:

 | Dependency                                                      | License          |
 |-----------------------------------------------------------------| ---------------- |